Optimizing Flexible Complex Systems with Coupled and Co-Evolving Subsystems under Operational Uncertainties: Introduction

 \section{Introduction}

-With dynamic variations in the future operating environment and fast technology evolution, traditional approaches to designing and deploying the entire system at once can involve significant financial and technical risks.
-Instead, deploying the system progressively in stages, starting from affordable stages, has been shown to be an effective solution as the system can adapt to the operational uncertainties over time and thus mitigate the risks \cite{neufville2011flexibility,de2004staged,hamdan2019staged}.
+With dynamic variations in the future operating environment and the rapid evolution of technology, traditional approaches to designing and deploying the entire system at once can involve significant financial and technical risks.
+Instead, deploying the system progressively in stages, starting from affordable stages, has been shown to be an effective solution, as the system can adapt to operational uncertainties over time and thus mitigate risks \cite{neufville2011flexibility,de2004staged,hamdan2023dynamic}.
 A successful example of a staged-deployed system is the Blue Cross Blue Shield Tower in Chicago, which completed its first stage as a 33-story building in 1997 with built-in flexibility (e.g., extra steel and elevator shafts) for expansion, and later completed its second stage as a 57-story building in 2010 in response to the increasing demand for office space.

-Conventionally, the flexibility gained by incorporating evolutionary design options has been analyzed using real options through tradespace exploration or stochastic programming \cite{neufville2011flexibility,de2004staged,hassan2005value,engel2008designing}.
-With few exceptions where closed-form solutions are available, general flexible design problems have been tackled by discretizing the probability distributions of the time-variant operational uncertainties into scenarios (e.g., via binomial lattice or Monte Carlo) and analyzing the impact of the flexible decisions over each scenario.
-Given the discretized scenarios, stochastic programming with a standard formulation \cite{de2004staged} or a decision-rule-based formulation \cite{caunhye2017approach,cardin2017approach} is used to optimize the flexible design decisions.
+Conventionally, the flexibility gained by incorporating evolutionary design options has been analyzed using real options through tradespace exploration or stochastic programming \cite{de2004staged,hassan2005value,engel2008designing}.
+With few exceptions where closed-form solutions are available, general flexible design problems have been tackled by discretizing the probability distributions of the time-variant operational uncertainties into scenarios and analyzing the impact of flexible decisions over each scenario.
+In the mathematical programming field, sample average approximation methods \cite{kleywegt2002sample} are often used, and various methods exist to generate and reduce such scenarios efficiently \cite{dupavcova2003scenario,homem2014monte,homem2014stochastic}.
+In the design science literature, binomial lattice is also often used to generate the scenarios \cite{neufville2011flexibility,de2004staged}.
+Given the discretized scenarios, stochastic programming with a standard formulation or a decision-rule-based formulation \cite{caunhye2017approach,cardin2017approach} is used to optimize the flexible design decisions.